-Should you get an attorney for a DUI?
+Should You Get an Attorney for a DUI?

 Being charged with a DUI is a stressful event.
 This is especially true if you are based in Illinois, where DUI charges and the associated penalties are severe.
-It may leave you pondering an important question:
+It may leave you pondering an important question: Should you get an attorney for a DUI?
+The answer is almost always yes.

-About DUIs in Illinois
+About DUI in Illinois

-• Intoxicating compounds and methamphetamines, or
+- Intoxicating compounds and methamphetamines

-• Other medically prescribed drugs, including marijuana.
+- Medically prescribed drugs, including marijuana.

 You are considered under the influence if you meet any of the following conditions:

-• You have a blood alcohol content (BAC) of 0.08 or more
+- You have a blood alcohol content (BAC) of 0.08 or more.

-• You have a tetrahydrocannabinol concentration (THC) of at least five nanograms per milliliter of whole blood
+- You have a tetrahydrocannabinol concentration (THC) of at least five nanograms per milliliter of whole blood.

-• You have used any other controlled substance
+- You have used any other controlled substance.

-• You are impaired by medication.
+- You are impaired by medication.

 The Average DUI Offender in Illinois